robertobatts/aws-certification-notes/notes/04-ec2-fundamentals.md

 - You always have access to EC2 capacity when you need it
 - No time commitment (create/cancel anytime), no billing discounts
 - Combine with Regional Reserved Instances and Saving Plans to benefit from billing discounts
-- You're charged at On-Dament rate whether you run instances or not
+- You're charged at On-Demand rate whether you run instances or not
 - Suitable for short-term, uninterrupted workloads that needs to be in a specific AZ

 ### Spot Fleets